-"[Agricultural Products Processing, Minor.
+["Agricultural Products Processing, Minor.
 Activities on a zoning lot not used for crop production, which are not regulated as major agricultural products processing, and which perform a variety of operations on crops after harvest to prepare them for market, or further processing and packaging at a distance from the agricultural area.
-Included activities are vegetable cleaning, honey processing, poi-making, and other similar activities.
-Minor activities shall be permitted as an accessory use when conducted on the same zoning lot on which the crop is cultivated."]"Agricultural Processing.
-Processing local crops and local animal-related products essential to supporting a variety of agriculture uses for distribution to storage structures or wholesale and retail markets.
+Included activities are vegetable cleaning, honey processing, poi making, and other similar activities.
+Minor activities shall be permitted as an accessory use when conducted on the same zoning lot on which the crop is cultivated."]
+"Agricultural Processing.
+Processing Hawaii-grown crops and Hawaii-raised animal-related products (grown or raised onsite or offsite) in their original form, such as washing, cutting, bundling, and packaging, which are essential to supporting a variety of agriculture uses for distribution to storage structures or wholesale and retail markets.
+The term does not include the processing of packaged food or drink products (see food manufacturing and processing).
+See also agricultural collection and storage.

-- (1) Minor: Processing crops and live animal by-products such as milk, eggs, and honey.
-In the agricultural zoning districts, the term includes the processing of crops to produce malt beverages, distilled spirits, or wines. - (2) Major: Slaughtering and processing dead animals and associated by-products."
+- Minor: Processing Hawaii-grown crops and live Hawaii-raised animal by-products (grown or raised onsite or offsite) such as milk, eggs, honey, and aquaculture harvests.
+In the agricultural zoning districts, the term includes the processing of Hawaii-grown crops grown onsite or offsite to produce malt beverages, distilled spirits, or wines, of which at least 51 percent are Hawaii-grown ingredients other than water. - (2) Major: Slaughtering and processing of dead Hawaii-raised animals and associated by-products."